 Step 2: Add your wet ingredients to a medium-sized bowl and whisk to blend.

 Step 3: Pour the wet ingredients into the dry ingredients.
-Mix them together into a soft cookie batter.
+Mix them into a soft cookie batter.

 Grab this deliciously easy vanilla frosting recipe.
 See below for more filling ideas.